Zillion01/jpfaq/Documentation/User/Index.rst

 #.
 If would like to track helpfulness of questions, which shows a comment form when visitors click 'not helpful', check 'Show a comment form under each question'
 #.
 If the email and comment fields in the flexform are not filled in, the corresponding typoscript settings will be used.
 #.
 You can also present a feedback form under each plugin.
 Check 'Show a (categories) comment form under this list of questions'.
+#.
+On upgrade from older major version, make sure the plugin is saved again with the correct flexform values and recheck included typoscript settings.

 .. _11.6: